seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **ROMEO**
 When the devout religion of mine eye
 Maintains such falsehood, then turn tears to fires;
-And these, who often drown’d could never die,
+And these, who often drown'd could never die,
 Transparent heretics, be burnt for liars!
 One fairer than my love! the all-seeing sun
-Ne’er saw her match since first the world begun.
+Ne'er saw her match since first the world begun.

 **BENVOLIO**
 Tut, you saw her fair, none else being by,
 Herself poised with herself in either eye:
-But in that crystal scales let there be weigh’d
+But in that crystal scales let there be weigh'd
-Your lady’s love against some other maid
+Your lady's love against some other maid
 That I will show you shining at this feast,
 And she shall scant show well that now shows best.

 **ROMEO**
-I’ll go along, no such sight to be shown,
+I'll go along, no such sight to be shown,
 But to rejoice in splendor of mine own.

 *Exeunt*

 ### SCENE III.
-A room in Capulet’s house.
+A room in Capulet's house.

 *Enter LADY CAPULET and Nurse*

 **LADY CAPULET**
-Nurse, where’s my daughter? call her forth to me.
+Nurse, where's my daughter? call her forth to me.

 **Nurse**
 Now, by my maidenhead, at twelve year old,
 I bade her come.
 What, lamb! what, ladybird!
 God forbid!
-Where’s this girl?
+Where's this girl?
 What, Juliet!

 *Enter JULIET*